althea-net/rita-firmware/README.md

 ## Setting up an Exit server

-An Althea Exit server is essentially a WireGuard proxy server setup to integrate with the mesh network.
+An Rita Exit server is essentially a WireGuard proxy server setup to integrate with the mesh network.

 Copy the file `profiles/exit/config-example.yml` to `profiles/exit/config.yml` and modify it as needed.